-Before graduating from high school, each student must complete and submit a free application for federal student aid (FAFSA) or a Texas application for state financial aid (TASFA).
+Before graduating from high school, each student must complete and submit an application for financial aide for post-secondary education.
+Students must complete and submit either a free application for federal student aid (FAFSA) or a Texas application for state financial aid (TASFA).